 Where to Stay

-If you plan to stay long in Calatagan, but Stilts Calatagan is too steep for you and roughing it out is not really your thing, there are other options.
-Below are some of the recommended resorts in Calatagan, Batangas according to Agoda users (as of May 2018).
+If you plan to stay long in Calatagan but Stilts Calatagan is too steep for you and roughing it out is not really your thing, there are other options.
+Below are some of the recommended resorts in Calatagan, Batangas according to Agoda users, in no particular order.

 - Sunrise Cove. ✅ CHECK RATES & AVAILABILITY